 At the Forest Society’s Rocks Estate in Bethlehem, I help to carry, bale, rack and tie Christmas trees to the roofs of cars headed to south to the once familiar leafy, tree-lined suburbs of Boston and New York.
 And at the end of the day, I choose my own perfect, fresh-cut, real Christmas tree.

 There’s a Currier and Ives moment carrying a fresh, cold Christmas tree into a warm house.
 The smell of the balsam fills the room, kindling childhood memories and nostalgia for the innocence of childhood.
 Even sullen teenagers grow sentimental in the ritual hanging of lights and ornaments.
 Handmade decorations of paper, pasta and glue, with names written in crayon on the back, hang beside antique painted glass ornaments from grandmother’s collection.
 The treasures tell a story, a shared family history of recent Christmases and those long past.

-When I watch them trim the tree, making memories of their own, I invariably tell them about the Christmas nest and try to explain what it symbolized to me, growing up in a place far more crowded and urban than our farm.
+When I watch my children and grandchildren trim the family tree, and making new memories of their own, I invariably re-tell the story of the Christmas nest and I try to explain what it symbolized to me, growing up in a place far more crowded and urban than our rural tree farm.